POPWorldMedia/POPForums/docs/faq.md

 ## What external frameworks are you using, and why?
 I wanted to keep external binaries to a minimum, but I'm using MailKit for email functions, ImageSharp for photo resizing, Moq for test mocking, and xUnit for unit testing.
 On the front end, the main app uses vanilla web components written in TypeScript, along with Bootstrap and TinyMCE.
 The admin area uses Vue.js.
 Github has that handy dependency graph now that you can look at for more information.

+## What?
+You're not using React?
+Here's the thing about a forum... it's mostly walls of text.
+I can tell you from the 60,000+ topics I have indexed on a couple of sites that it's super SEO friendly.
+To that end, the functionality of a forum is mostly making posts, which doesn't require a big library to do.
+That's why there are little web components spread around on little islands, and not an all-in effort to React.
+Heck, the admin area uses Vue.js, but even that works by way of a simple script reference.

 ## The unit tests suck.
+That's not a question.
 In porting to Core, much of the controller-level unit testing didn't come along, and it needs a lot of refactoring.
+Ideally, there shouldn't be so much logic in the controllers.

 ## What's the release roadmap?
 It has generally been my intention to keep up with the latest .NET framework versions, but getting to Core took way longer than expected.
 You can check the issue tracker for stuff currently in flight.
 I have strong desire to modernize the front end, though not in a "heavy" way.
 Forums attract Google juice because they're textually dense, and the "app-ness" of a forum is not complex as it's little more than a few simple forms.
 To that end, sure, you could go nuts and rewrite the whole thing to use a SPA framework, but at great indexability cost.
 So while there will be changes to bring it forward, they'll be targeted.